nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   Example: For the command `help`, if the user inputs `help help 123`, the input will be interpreted as `help`.

+* The parameter `TELEGRAM_HANDLE` should contain 5 to 32 characters.
+The characters can either be alphanumeric or underscore.
+However, the first and last character of the handle should not be an underscore.

 </div>

 ### Adding a student: `add`